manumei/ChirpID-backend/tasks/meta.md

 ### todo.md

 Lo que estamos actually haciendo, en el orden que lo estamos haciendo, para ver que las cosas funcionen a menor escala, despues mayor, etc.).
 Referenciando a los otros markdowns if necessary. todo.md estaria bueno tenerlo organizado, pero tampoco tiene que ser tan estricto, ni numeros o asi hacen falta.
 Tambien podriamos agregarle "(MANU)" y "(LARA)" a ciertas subpartes si alguno se va haciendo cargo por su cuenta de subpartes

+### notebooks.md

+Information about each of the notebooks, showing the order they come in, what each of them uses, what it does with it, and the changes it executes during its utility